tudelft3d/pprepair/README.md

 In short, pprepair creates a constrained triangulation of the polygons, tags each triangle with the polygon that it belongs to, modifies the triangulation to ensure that only one tag is present in each, and reconstructs the polygons from the triangulation.

-Many more details are available in Ken Arroyo Ohori's MSc thesis [here](http://www.gdmc.nl/ken/files/10mscthesis.pdf).
+Many more details are available in Ken Arroyo Ohori's MSc thesis [here](http://www.gdmc.nl/ken/files/10_msc_thesis.pdf).

 If you use pprepair for your research, please cite this publication:

 > Arroyo Ohori, Ken, Ledoux, Hugo and Meijers, Martijn (2012).
-Validation and Automatic Repair of Planar Partitions Using a Constrained Triangulation. *Journal of photogrammetry, remote sensing and geoinformation processing (PFG)*.
+Validation and automatic repair of planar partitions using a constrained triangulation. *Photogrammetrie, Fernerkundung, Geoinformation (PFG)*.
 5:613–630. [ [PDF] ](http://www.gdmc.nl/ken/files/12_pfg.pdf) [ [DOI] ](http://dx.doi.org/10.1127/1432-8364/2012/0143)

 ## How do I use pprepair?

 pprepair is a command-line program, which we provide as source code.
 It is very easy to compile it on Linux and Mac.
 We plan on offering binaries (including for Windows) in the future.

 To compile pprepair, you first need to install the free libraries [CGAL](http://www.cgal.org) and [GDAL](http://www.gdal.org).
 [CMake](http://www.cmake.org) is highly recommended.
+Under Mac, we recommend using [Homebrew](http://brew.sh/) to install CGAL (and all its dependencies) and CMake, and GDAL is easily installed with the framework installed of [KyngChaos](http://www.kyngchaos.com/software/frameworks#gdal_complete).

-Afterwards run:
+To install it, run:

     $ cmake .
     $ make